OpeyemiOdejimi/terraform-ec3-ami/README.md

 ```
 - Ensure you have the AWS CLI installed and configured with appropriate credentials.
 - Modify variables and configurations in the modules based on your specific requirements.
-- Replace placeholder values in the main configuration file with actual values.
-- This is a learning exercise; use it to gain hands-on experience with Terraform, Docker, Amazon ECR, and ECS.
+- This is a learning exercise; use it to gain hands-on experience with Terraform, EC2, UserData, and Security Groups.
 ```